 Our main analysis uses annual firm-level data from Compustat, a panel of publicly listed U.S. firms from 1975 - 2018.
-This dataset has two key advantages for our analysis.
-First, it contains information on firms' investment expenditures, R&D expenditures, and financial positions, allowing us to measure our key variables of interest.
-Second, it is a long panel, allowing us to absorb permanent differences across firms using fixed effects.
-To our knowledge,

-Compustat is the only US dataset with these properties.6
+These data contain a long panel of firms' investment expenditures, R&D expenditures, and financial positions, allowing us to measure our key variables of interest.
+To our knowledge, Compustat is the only US dataset with these properties.